-Registered Investment Companies - Investments in registered investment companies consist of shares of mutual funds that are valued at quoted market prices which represent the NAV of shares held by the LOSAP Plan at year-end.
+Registered Investment Companies - Investments in registered investment companies consist of shares of mutual funds that are valued at quoted market prices which represent the net asset value (NAV) of shares held by the Plan at year-end.

 Money Market Fund - Valued at the quoted NAV of shares held by the Plan at year-end.